ianmiell/shutit/index.md

 ---
 # ShutIt #

-Configuration management for the future.
+Configuration management for programmers.

 ## Why? ##

 Interested in Docker?
 Find Dockerfiles limiting?
+Want to automate a shell script with all the power of a real programming language?

 Are you a programmer annoyed by the obfuscation and indirection Chef/Puppet/Ansible brings to a simple series of commands?

 Interested in stable stateless deployments?

-Join us!

 ## Features ##